-- incur indebtedness:
+- incur indebtedness;

 - grant liens;

 - enter into mergers;

 - dispose of assets;

 - make certain investments;

 - make Distributions (as defined in the ETO Credit Facilities) during certain Defaults (as defined in the ETO Credit Facilities) and during any Event of Default (as defined in the ETO Credit Facilities);

 - engage in business substantially different in nature than the business currently conducted by the Partnership and its subsidiaries;

 - engage in transactions with affiliates; and

 - enter into restrictive agreements.

 The ETO Credit Facilities applicable margin and rate used in connection with the interest rates and commitment fees, respectively, are based on the credit ratings assigned to our senior, unsecured, non-credit enhanced long-term debt.
 The applicable margin for eurodollar rate loans under the ETO Five-Year Facility ranges from 1.125% to 2.000% and the applicable margin for base rate loans ranges from 0.125% to 1.000%.
-The applicable rate for commitment fees under the ETO Five-Year Facility ranges from 0.125% to 1.750% and the applicable margin for base rate loans ranges from 0.250% to 0.750%.
+The applicable rate for commitment fees under the ETO Five-Year Facility ranges from 0.125% to 0.300%.
+The applicable margin for eurodollar rate loans under the ETO 364-Day Facility ranges from 1.125% to 1.750% and the applicable margin for base rate loans ranges from 0.250% to 0.750%.
 The applicable rate for commitment fees under the ETO 364-Day Facility ranges from 0.125% to 0.225%.